iamdhruvsharma-zz/10-Days-of-Statistics/Day2_BasicProbability.md

 TIPS:

-1. Define sample space.
+1. Define the sample space.
-2. Select those events that statisfy the condition(s).
+2. Select those events that satisfy the condition(s).
 3. Then apply, total favourable events / total events in the sample space.